The most famous KINNICK

 A reprint of this book can be purchased from Higginson Book Company, Salem, MA.

-Nearly a hundred persons have contributed directly to this project which is being coordinated and compiled by William L. Smith, Ph.D.
+Over fifty persons have already contributed directly to this project which is being coordinated and compiled by William L. Smith, Ph.D.
+The current sponsor of the Project is Vision to Action Publishing and Consulting.
+Others are welcome.
+Contact Information.

 goal of The Kinnick Project is to